lightning/bolts/02-peer-protocol.md

   inclusion in a block.
   - SHOULD set `fee_range` according to the minimum and maximum fees it is prepared to pay for a close transaction.
+  - if it doesn't receive a `closing_signed` response after a reasonable amount of time:
+    - MUST fail the channel
   - if it is not the funder:
     - SHOULD set `max_fee_satoshis` to at least the `max_fee_satoshis` received
 	  - SHOULD set `min_fee_satoshis` to a fairly low value